 Before leaving our room, we pack a giant plastic bag of stuff to ship back to California – all our souvenirs, plus our formal outfits.
 They say if it fits in the bag, it ships; it does, but for safety, they wind up putting our gear into two boxes anyway.
-Thank god we did this, because it lightened our suddenly significant load for the rest of our standard park vacation.
+Thank the maker we did this, because it lightened our suddenly significant load for the rest of our standard park vacation.
 It’s all waiting for us when we arrive home a week later, and unpacking it feels like a little time capsule for us, as we relive memories with each souvenir.

 So…for all the internet chatter about the high price and expectations of a normal hotel and the general sneering from grumpy fans, was the Galactic Starcruiser worth it?
 For us, absolutely – we saved up for about two years to make it happen.
 We came to play and that play was rewarded.
 What’s more, we realized we didn’t see all that the cruise had to offer, because we experienced only some of the Resistance plots and none of the First Order.
 I was literally happy the entire time, and we had dreams about it after we left.